-- 1. In mixed-use areas, attract and retain commercial uses to serve the daily needs of the community.
-Support the development of new commercial uses and local-serving businesses while promoting new residential development. - 2.
-Enhance access and connections to regional parks and open space. - 3.
-Promote and encourage the development of job-generating uses. - 4.
-Require development of the Cecchini Ranch property to include job-generating uses. - 5.
-Support establishment of a senior housing project in the vicinity of Point of Timber Road.
+- 1. In mixed-use areas, support development and retention of new commercial uses and local-serving businesses to meet the daily needs of the community while promoting new residential development. - 2.
+Coordinate with East Bay Regional Park District to enhance access and connections to regional parks and open space. - 3.
+Encourage development of job-generating uses. - 4.
+Require development of the southern portion of the former Cecchini Ranch property to include a fire station, sports fields, and substantial acreage set aside as light industrial/flex space to accommodate job-generating uses. - 5.
+Support development of a senior housing project in the vicinity of Point of Timber Road.